Who do I ask?

-One of the most common questions I get about the application process is, “Who should write my three letters of recommendation (commonly referred to as ‘LORs’)?”
+A common question we get about the application process is, “Who should write my three letters of recommendation?”

-There are a lot of options when it comes to your LORs.
-Start by thinking about people who can speak to your professional skills (and no, this does not include your mom).
+There are a lot of options when it comes to your letters of recommendation.
+Start by thinking about people who can speak to your professional skills.
 Who could that include?

-- Current or former client – Many prospective students I speak to own their own business, and therefore have no real “boss”.
+- Current or former client: Many prospective students we speak to own their own business, and therefore have no real boss.
 A client can be a great person to speak to your business skills.
 We encourage entrepreneurship and want to hear what others who have worked with you think!

 Here are a few key points to include: